Sweet rice flakes recipe or sweet poha recipe is a South Indian recipe. Sweet poha is a part of festival foods.

 For variation, you may add a chopped up banana to aval.
 That gives good taste and flavor.

-Instead of freshly grated coconut, you may use desiccated coconut.
+If fresh grated coconut is not available, you may use desiccated coconut.

 Related Pages to visit: